Danushan99/Mad_App_Sliit/README.md

 overlapping appointments.
 They are the bane of all healthcare businesses.
 Double bookings often result from human error, and an automated solution can help prevent them from being made in the first place.

+This is all too important to disregard amid the pandemic turmoil.
+You want to minimize the number of patients in your waiting room to ensure you meet socialdistancing requirements.